mykolafc/seg3503_playground/README.md

 if using the elixir code, you will be prompted to enter another command.

- % Newmath.div(x,y)   # where x is the numerator and y is the denominator
+ % NewmathEx.div(x,y)   # where x is the numerator and y is the denominator